Table of Contents

-Here’s a list of the most important paid distribution channels that you should consider using in your video strategy:
+Here’s a list of the most important paid distribution channels that you should consider using:

 Earned distribution is when other people share your content for you.
 Take into account that you’re not paying them to do so – they do it because they want or you came to an agreement of sorts.

 As you can imagine, this is the trickiest type of distribution because its reach is quite unpredictable and hard to control.
 Still, if you play your cards well, it can help you enhance your digital video marketing efforts big time.

 The moment of truth has finally arrived: It’s time to check if your video promotion strategy delivered results!